Syracuse Orange women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The Orange did not play non-conference matchups and finished the season 1–7–0, in 12th place in the ACC.
 In 2021, the Orange returned to a more normal schedule and went 0–10–0 in ACC play and 4–12–1 overall to finish in 14th place in the ACC.
 It was the second time in four years the Orange finished winless in conference play.
 Their four total wins was a program high for the past four seasons.
 The Orange improved on their record in 2022 finishing 8–7–3 overall and 1–6–3 in ACC play.
 Their eight total wins were their best since 2016, and this was the first time the team finished above .500 overall since 2012, prior to joining the ACC.
 Their six conference points were their most since 2017.
+Their momentum did not carry over to the 2023 season as they finished 2–14–2 overall and 0–9–1 in ACC play.
+Their two wins were the second lowest in program history, only ahead of the 2020 season.
+In the 2024 season, the Orange improved on their win total, finishing 6–10–2 overall, but did not improve in ACC play, again finishing 0–9–1.
+It was their third winless conference season in four years.